HudsonTout/m1911-custom-grip-design/README.md

 The component functions through a predictable three-stage cycle from installation to active use:

 1. **Indexing & Alignment:** The panel drops over standard frame stock bushings.
-The high-tolerance interior geometry indexes against the frame contours, constraining 5 out of 6 degrees of freedom before fasteners are tightened.
 2. **Fastener Pre-load:** Standard M1911 grip screws are torqued down.
-The counterbore walls distribute the compressive pre-load evenly, avoiding localized crushing of the printed PLA substrate.
+The counterbore walls distribute the compressive pre-load evenly, avoiding localized crushing of the printed PLA.
-3. **Ergonomic Micro-Deflection:** Under active handling or high-retention gripping, the internal gyroid infill and pocketed relief zones allow the panel to deflect elastically, distributing pressure across the palm.
+3. **Ergonomic Micro-Deflection:** Under active handling or high-retention gripping, the internal gyroid infill and pocketed relief zones allow the panel to flex, distributing pressure across the palm.

 ---